Ben Stokes: Domestic career

-Stokes made his one-day debut for Durham in 2009 at The Oval and managed to take the wicket of the highly experienced batsman Mark Ramprakash with only his third delivery in professional cricket.
+Stokes made his List A debut for Durham in 2009 at The Oval and managed to take the wicket of the highly experienced batsman Mark Ramprakash with only his third delivery in professional cricket.
 He played in two youth Tests against Bangladesh U19 during 2009, in which he made a half-century and took a few wickets.
 He then went on to play in the 2010 Under-19 World Cup, during which he scored a century against the India Under-19 team.

 Stokes made his first-class debut for Durham against the Marylebone Cricket Club (MCC) during the traditional season opener, which for 2010 was taking place at the Sheikh Zayed Stadium in Abu Dhabi.
 During that match, he bagged a half-century and took one wicket.
 At the start of the 2010 County Cricket Season, he also made his Championship debut for Durham when he played in a fixture against Essex.
 He made his maiden first-class century against Nottinghamshire at Trent Bridge on 13 May 2010.
 He has also featured for Durham in the Clydesdale Bank 40-over competition.
 Durham's continuing problems with many players becoming injured at the start of the 2010 season meant that Stokes continued playing in all forms of the game for Durham.
 Having had a very successful debut season in first-class cricket, he was given a place in the England Performance Programme and travelled to Australia during the 2010–11 Ashes.

 Stokes was a key member of the Durham side that won the 2013 County Championship, and was also named Man of the Match in the final of the 2014 Royal London One-Day Cup Final at Lord's, having scored 38* and taken 2 wickets in a low-scoring game against Warwickshire.